 $1,500 gift to Washington Park and Recreation Commission for parking lot construction for Islands Trailhead, at Maringo Drive.

 $1,000 gift for bump repairs at Barker Road area.

 Asphalt Upgrades, Repairs & Seal Coating

 The Centennial Trail is showing signs of age.
-Friends of the Centennial Trail collaborate with our Coordinating Council partners (Washington State Parks & Recreation Commission, Spokane County Parks and Recreation, City of Spokane Valley and City of Spokane Parks and Recreation) to put long-term funding streams in place to assure Trail sustainability.
+Friends of the Centennial Trail collaborate with Coordinating Council partners (Washington State Parks & Recreation Commission; Spokane County Parks and Recreation; City of Spokane Valley, City of Liberty Lake and City of Spokane Parks and Recreation) to put long-term funding streams in place to assure Trail sustainability.

 Friends of the Centennial Trail believe that directional signs or asphalt markers should be posted wherever there is a change in direction.
-Over 400 signs are needed for the Centennial Trail, and it’s our goal to provide them to our Coordinating Council partners so every part of our Trail is consistently signed.
+Several hundred signs need updating on the Centennial Trail.

 Many eastern Washington residents and visitors make financial contributions to support your Centennial Trail.
 Please make your charitable contribution today!

 1. Mail in your donation (payable to FCT Trail Builder’s Fund): Friends of the Centennial Trail, P.O.
 Box 351, Spokane, WA 99210